Constrained Controller and Observer Design by Inverse Optimality: Practical Implementation

 We assume that we have knowledge about the fact that $w\geq0$.
-In order to include this information, we use the proposed tuning procedure to design a cost for the Kalman filter such that it yields the $\mathcal{H}_\infty$ observer and then use the obtained cost within a linear (MHE) framework.
-Note that, since the $\mathcal{H}_\infty$ filter is stabilizing, an equivalent Kalman filter always exists.
+We include this information by using the proposed tuning procedure to design a cost for the Kalman filter such that it yields the $\mathcal{H}_\infty$ observer and then use the obtained cost within a linear (MHE) framework.

-We run a simulation using the $\mathcal{H}_\infty$-tuned MHE and compare it to the one tuned using the noise covariances.
-The results are displayed in Figure~\ref{fig:h_inf}, where one can see that the two MHE perform similarly.
-The root mean square (RMS) error obtained with the $\mathcal{H}_\infty$-tuned MHE is $176.9$, while for a standard MHE formulation we obtain an RMS of $214.9$.
-Note that the $\mathcal{H}_\infty$ and Kalman filter have an RMS of $208.4$ and $215.5$ respectively.
+The simulation results are displayed in Figure~\ref{fig:h_inf}, where one can see that the two MHE perform similarly.
+The root mean square (RMS) error obtained with the $\mathcal{H}_\infty$-tuned MHE is $176.9$, while for a standard MHE formulation we obtain an RMS error of $214.9$.
+Note that the $\mathcal{H}_\infty$ and Kalman filter have an RMS error of $208.4$ and $215.5$ respectively.